axept/prejss/README.md

 ## Adapters

-PostCSS is using under hood for pre-processing your styles to plain CSS and then parse plain CSS to make it applicable for JSS.
+PostCSS is using under hood for parsing your styles to make it applicable for JSS.

-But you can create any custom CSS adapter to override `prepare` and/or `parse` functions:
+But you can create a custom adapter to override `prepare` and/or `parse` functions:

-+ `prepare(styles: string): string` is using for converting your styles code to plain CSS
++ `prepare(rawStyles: string): string` is using for converting your styles code to a CSS format, like [Middleware](http://redux.js.org/docs/advanced/Middleware.html)

-+ `parse(CSS: string): object` is using for converting plain CSS to JSS
++ `parse(CSS: string): object` is using for converting your CSS format to JSS, PostCSS do it here by default

 Feel free to play with it: